JustMJ/Marionette/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-MarioNETte: 0.1.0 "Master of Puppets"
+Marionette: 0.1.0 "Master of Puppets"
 =======================================
 Make social network analysis your puppet